Home | Volume 49 | Article number 53

 The last decade has seen an improvement in the trend of adolescent AIDS-related mortality [1].
 However, there continues to be a disproportionately high rate of adolescent AIDS-related deaths in high-burden African countries (9.92 per 100,000) where ∼80% of adolescents with HIV reside, vs globally (2.3 per 100,000) [2].
 This disproportionately high HIV-related morbidity and mortality has been ascribed to inadequate access to treatment, low treatment adherence, and health services poorly responsive to adolescent needs in Africa [3].
 Adolescents and youth (AY) with HIV face many challenges in adherence to daily oral antiretroviral treatment (ART) and have some of the worst treatment outcomes compared to other age groups of people with HIV [4,5].
 To achieve the UNAIDS 95-95-95 goals, adolescents need access to a variety of ART modalities in addition to adherence and retention interventions delivered via innovative, adolescent-responsive strategies [6-9].

 Recently approved long-acting (LA) ART for HIV treatment in adolescents and adults represents an attractive alternative to daily oral pills in HIV treatment.
 These approvals open up opportunities for an innovative biomedical intervention to improve ART adherence and treatment outcomes among AY in low- and middle-income countries (LMICs) [10].
 Current options for LA ART comprise several therapeutic choices: a full regimen combination of an integrase strand transfer inhibitor cabotegravir (CAB) and a non-nucleoside reverse transcriptase inhibitor rilpivirine (RPV) (administered as two intramuscular injections every one to two months with optional oral lead-in) [11], monoclonal antibody ibalizumab-uiyk (administered as an intravenous infusion or push every two weeks) [12], and a capsid inhibitor lenacapavir (administered as a subcutaneous injection every six months) [13] to be used in combination with other antiretroviral drugs.
-A study of 303 AY aged 13-24 years showed high AY interest in LA ART, with the highest interest among those with elevated viral loads [14].
-Based on interim data from the IMPAACT MOCHA adolescent study (ClinicalTrials.gov #NCT03497676), LA CAB/RPV ART has been approved by the United States (US) Food and Drug Administration since March 2022 for use among virologically suppressed adolescents and adults ≥12 years old weighing ≥35 kg and without CAB/RPV drug resistance [11].
+A United States study of 303 AY aged 13-24 years showed high AY interest in LA ART, with the highest interest among those with elevated viral loads [14].
+Based on interim data from the IMPAACT MOCHA adolescent study (ClinicalTrials.gov #NCT03497676), LA CAB/RPV ART was approved by the United States (US) Food and Drug Administration in March 2022 and has since been in use among virologically suppressed adolescents and adults ≥12 years old weighing ≥35 kg and without CAB/RPV drug resistance [11].
 Additional data on safety, acceptability, tolerability, and pharmacokinetics are anticipated for adolescents 12-17 years from MOCHA in the US, South Africa, Botswana, Puerto Rico, Uganda, and Thailand.
 Phase III studies among adults with HIV in the USA, Spain, Australia, and seven high-burden African countries demonstrated sustained viral suppression and high acceptance of LA CAB/RPV ART [15-19].

 Given its injectable mode of administration and favorable dosing schedule, LA CAB/RPV could become an important option for sustained ART among AY in LMICs [20-25].
 Early implementation experience in high-income countries [26-29] can inform some of the programming in LMICs, however, timely stakeholder engagement in LMICs is crucially important to achieve global success in introducing and scaling up this new treatment modality, especially among AY.